RobbeElsermans/SSR/Portfolio/SSR_Portfolio/Pages/Power_Profiling/Power_Profiling_V1.md

 - Delay retains RAM, ensuring faster wake-up (~1 second) compared to deep sleep.

-![BLE Different Wait Modes](../../images/BLE_wait_modes.png) Some problems here,
+![BLE Different Wait Modes](../../images/BLE_wait_modes.png) A problem we've encountered.
 The used module has for some reasons a current consumption of 0.179µA.
 This should be lower.
-Therefore, a new module is used with the same code and yields different values which are correctly.
+Therefore, another module is used with the same code and yields different values which are correctly accordingly to the datasheet.
 ![[BLE_observation_right.png]]
 ### LTR-329 Light Sensor